jxom/react-loads/README.md

 React Loads comes with a handy set of features to help solve these concerns:

-- Manage your async data & states with a declarative syntax with [React Hooks](#children-render-props)
+- Manage your async data & states with a declarative syntax with [React Hooks](https://reactjs.org/docs/hooks-intro.html) or [Render Props](#children-render-props)
 - Predictable outcomes with deterministic [state variables](#isidle) or [state components](#usage-with-state-components) to avoid messy state ternaries
 - Invoke your loading function **on initial render** and/or [on demand](#defer)
 - Pass any type of promise to your [loading function](#load)